 Aloe vera has a multitude of benefits for humans.
 It clears up skin problems and can even help treat certain inflammatory conditions.
-Because it works wonders for a variety of human conditions, some pet owners may wonder if it’s okay to give aloe vera to their pets.
+Because it works wonders for a variety of human conditions, some pet parents may wonder if it’s okay to give aloe vera to their pets.
 The use of aloe vera, whether topically or orally, is indeed safe for your furry buddy and giving them extracts from the plant is beneficial to their well-being.

-Although aloe vera is safe for pets in certain forms, pet owners should educate themselves in the use of this versatile succulent.
+Although aloe vera is safe for pets in certain forms, pet parents should educate themselves in the use of this versatile succulent.
 Rich in minerals like calcium, potassium and iron, the aloe plant can be used on the skin and taken orally.
 Vitamins A, C, and E are contained within the plant's gel and it is known to have anti-inflammatory, anti-bacterial, and anti-fungal properties.

 Is Aloe Vera Safe for Dogs?

 Products containing aloe vera are generally innocuous when used correctly.
 However, dogs should not be given the whole leaves of the aloe vera plant.
 The leaves contain saponins, glycosides, and other compounds that are mildly toxic for domestic animals.
 If a large amount of the plant is eaten, your dog may experience vomiting, diarrhea, loss of appetite, depression, and urinary changes.
 Ingestion of large quantities may cause tremors, although this is rare.

 Don't be dissuaded from using the aloe vera plant as a complement to your pet's health regimen.
 Using the right part of the plant in the proper form will allow your four-legged companion to benefit from the use of this tropical succulent.
 Raw aloe vera gel taken directly from the plant and liquid made from the extracts are two forms of aloe vera that pet parents utilize.